linyoujie/Flappy-Bird/README.md

 # Flappy-Bird
-All the code is simple, and should be readable.
+All the codes are simple, and should be readable.

 If you compile the program successfully, you should have something like the following: